erikathea/erikathea.github.io/about.md

 <blockquote> I googled it! </blockquote>

 My main objective in creating this space is for me to upgrade my skillset.
-So, decided to use [Jekyll](https://github.com/jekyll/jekyll) because this is just a static site.
+So, I decided to use [Jekyll](https://github.com/jekyll/jekyll) because this is just a static site.
 I use [Twitter Bootstrap](https://getbootstrap.com/) for the front-end to make the site responsive.
 I stumbled upon [Skrollr](https://github.com/Prinzhorn/skrollr) and used it to achieve some simple effects or animations.

 All background images are from [Unsplash](https://unsplash.com) while the SVGs and icons are from [Freepik](https://freepik.com)